Light and Life

-Light and Life is a Gypsy-led evangelical (Pentecostal) Christian movement that claims "up to 40% of British Gypsies" are part of it.
+Light and Life is a Romani-led evangelical (Pentecostal) Christian movement that claims "up to 40% of British Gypsies" are part of it.
 Adherents pray for the sick, do not drink alcohol, or engage in fortune-telling, instead taking part in Charismatic prayer (including speaking in tongues).

 The movement's founders include Jackie Boyd, a Romani Gypsy.

 As of December 2015, Light and Life has 33 churches and 20,000 followers.